This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 View On Amazon

-At 7.2 ounces, they provide just enough weight for control without causing fatigue.
+At 7.2 ounces, they provide perfect balance for precise fabric cutting without causing hand fatigue during extended use sessions.

 2. Amazon Basics Multipurpose Stainless Steel Scissors 3 Pack